 Regular in-class quizzes will be given to check students’ progress and comprehension.

 4) Warm-Ups / Exit Slips / Class Presentation (25 points total)

 Each class period will begin with 3-5 warm up problems intended to launch into the day’s lesson.
 Warm-ups will review prior knowledge needed for the lesson, or assess understanding of recently learned topics.
 Exit slips will assess understanding of the basics of the daily lesson.
 In addition, students will be expected to present selected problems to the class throughout the quarter.

 FSA End of Course Exam

 Beginning the 2017-2018 school year, the FSA is no longer required for Algebra II.
 You will be expected to take a District created End-of-course assessment instead.

 Douglas Anderson is a school which embraces mistakes as an essential part of learning.
 As a result, students who have completed at least 80% of their homework throughout the quarter will be eligible to retake the unit test if an unsatisfactory grade (69% or lower) was earned the first time.
 Students who wish to take advantage of test recovery must come to at least two Lunch & Learn sessions (or an after school help session when Lunch & Learn is not available) to review and correct their original test prior to scheduling the retest.
 Test retakes must be completed in one session, and therefore must be done after school by appointment.
 Retakes are only allowed once per unit.
 Once tests have been retaken, the test grade can be improved up to a maximum of 70%.

 Extra help is available most days during Lunch & Learn and, if necessary, after school by appointment.
 There are also tutoring opportunities available through the National Honor Society.
-To sign up for an NHS tutor, see Ms. Cherry in the Media Center.
 Students should come to extra help with specific questions, as extra help time will not be devoted to re-teaching class material due to inattentiveness during class time.